AufieroG/MetaPlasticScore/README.md

 ## 📦 Prerequisites & Dependencies

-PlasticScore runs in **R**.
+MetaPlasticScore runs in **R**.
 Before using the pipeline, ensure you have the required packages installed.

 ### Install CRAN and Bioconductor packages